nirvanaos/nirvana.vc/readme.md

-# MS Visual Studio solution for build Nirvana
+# MS Visual Studio solution for building Nirvana for Windows

 This repository contains MS Visual Studio 2019 solution for build the Nirvana subprojects.